 - Lead Source

-- Clio ID (Required to link Contact between Lexicata and Clio and avoid duplication)
+- Clio ID (this is required to sync the contact between Lexicata and Clio and avoid duplication)

 - Tags (multiple tags can be created, but each must be separated by a semicolon “;”)

 - Phone (Mobile, Home, Work, Fax, Skype, Pager, Other)